 How to Take Care of Your Voice and Vocal Cords

-Even if you take really good care of your voice and eat and drink carefully, you might still feel vocal strain from time to time.
-If you find yourself with sore vocal cords, there are various ways you can care for your voice to get yourself singing again as soon as possible.
+Even if you take really good care of your voice and eat and drink carefully, you might still feel your vocals strain from time to time.
+If you find yourself with sore vocal cords, there are various ways you can take care of your voice and get singing again as soon as possible.

 How to take care of your voice